Fort Desoto Park

 East Beach

-After you enter Fort Desoto Park you will come to a crossroads with the Park Headquarters (marked by a gigantic American Flag)
+After you enter Fort Desoto Park you will come to a crossroads with the Park Headquarters (marked

-right in front of you.
+by a gigantic American Flag) right in front of you.
 East beach is to your left just a short distance.
-The parking lot is huge, the picnic area is huge and shaded and has
+The parking

-several picnic pavillions.
-Lifeguards are on duty during posted hours.
+posted hours.
 There is playground equipment for kids.

 This beach is located on Tampa Bay, and is really not a Gulf Beach.
 So there is no surf here.
-This beach is heavily used, but
+This

-more by people having picnics.
+beach is heavily used, but more by people having picnics.
 It's great for a family gathering.
-There is plenty of grassy and palm trees (great for kids that like to run
+There is plenty of

-around).
-You can see the Skyway Bridge from the beach.
-The beach is nice for sunbathing or taking a walk, but I don't care for swimming here in
+beach is nice for sunbathing or taking a walk, but I don't care for swimming here in the bay.
+I'd rather swim in

 Above: lots of picnic pavilions and shaded tables at east beach and north beach.